This is an undergraduate course on computer operating systems.

 is and what it means to store the address of a data structure into a pointer data type

-Learn to use gdb
+Finally, you need to learn to use gdb

 - You must know how to use Unix/Linux.
 If you are not familiar with Unix/Linux,

-you must learn it on your own (we will not teach you how to use Unix/Linux in this class).
+you must learn it on your own.
+We will not teach you how to use Unix/Linux in this class.

 If you are not familiar with Unix/Linux, I strongly urge you to read